Dr Adél Pásztor

 Adél Pásztor is a Lecturer in Sociology at Newcastle University.
 Following her PhD in Sociology in 2005 (Corvinus University Budapest), she held two prestigious postdoctoral fellowships: she was a Jean Monnet Fellow at the European University Institute Florence (Robert Schuman Centre for Advanced Studies, European Forum 2006-7) and a Marie Curie Fellow at the University of Amsterdam (TIES RTN, 2007-9).
 She also worked as a lecturer at Northumbria University (2010-3) and was a visiting fellow at Oxford University (Dept. of Sociology), the Austrian Academy of Social Sciences (Vienna), and the European University Institute (Dept. of Social and Political Sciences).

 Dr Pásztor has a publication record in two substantive areas, namely the sociology of (higher) education and international migration.
 Her current research interests focus specifically on doctoral education and international student mobility.
 Recently she conducted research on international doctoral students studying at elite universities in the UK and a British Academy funded project on access to doctoral study.
 The findings, showing that doctoral education opportunities in the UK are strongly determined by UG educational choices, leading to strong path-dependencies and reinforcing existing institutional hierarchies, generated considerable interest from policy makers and the media.
-Currently she is developing new projects around the topics of: Academic careers in the age of neoliberalism and the Career benefits of international mobility.
+Currently she is developing a new projects on the topic of: Academic careers in the age of neoliberal university.

 Adél teaches the core research methods modules within the department.
 She also offers a postgraduate module on social divisions, and an optional module on educational inequalities in a global age while supervising both undergraduate and postgraduate students.
 Recently, she has won the NUSU Teaching Excellence Award in the category of: Taught Supervisor of the Year (2017).
 She is also the Admission Tutor for Sociology (since 2017; previously, Outreach and Engagement Officer, 2013-6) and the convenor of the Power, Inequality and Citizenship cluster.